The Iron Age - 700BC-500AD

 Religion and belief

-there is little that can be said for certain about the religious
+there is little we can say for certain about the religious

-work at Minehowe, as well as evidence from other areas of Scotland,
+work at Minehowe and the Knowe o' Skea, as well as evidence from other areas of Scotland,

 we can make some suppositions.

-The beliefs of the Iron Age Orcadians probably
+Fragments of the beliefs of Iron Age Orkney probably

 believed in a number of gods, or spirits, who affected their everyday